xster/flutter-wiki/Issue-hygiene.md

 (Bugs marked "customer blocker" or "customer critical" must have the corresponding customer label as well, so that we know who is actually asking for the issue.)

-Some customers have their own separate bug systems, in which they track Flutter issues.
-We consider our GitHub issue list to be canonical.
-However, if there is a link from the issue in our bug system to the customer's issue in their bug system, and we have been granted access, we will follow that link and may communicate in that separate bug system when attempting to track down the issue.

-We also have two special customer labels.
-The "customer: crowd" label is used to represent bugs that are affecting large numbers of people; during initial [[Triage]], high-profile bugs get labeled in this way to bring them to the attention of the engineering team.
-The "customer: product" label is used by the team to bring issues that product management and senior leads want resolved to the attention of the engineering team.

 Each week, we look at all the bugs marked with the "customer blocker" and "customer critical" labels, and see if we can address them ahead of other bugs (though there is no guarantee that we will; it mostly depends on how close a relationship we have with the relevant customer).